 - To share findings from the ENGAGE project and stimulate mutual learning;

-- To collect feedback on recommendations for enhanced stakeholder participation in the abovementioned three fields.
+- To co-develop recommendations for enhanced stakeholder participation in the aforementioned three fields.

 The workshop is open to policy-makers, responsible authorities, non-governmental organizations, researchers, members of the radiation protection platforms, journalists, and any other stakeholders from related fields and civil society that in any form have a stake in radiation protection decision making.

 The workshop will take place from September 11 until September 13, 2019 on the premises of Lindner Hotel Gallery Central in Bratislava, Metodova 4, Slovak Republic.